 - Performs sync when a change occurs on the provisioning provider side.
 This means you must make a change on the provisioning provider to apply any updates to Code42.

 What it doesn't do

 The Code42 provisioning feature requires you to connect a third-party provisioning provider to Code42.
-The following are the basic requirements that your provider and your Code42 environment need to meet to integrate correctly:
+The following are the basic requirements that your provider and your Code42 environment need to integrate correctly:

 - Cloud Code42 environment: Provisioning is only available in cloud Code42 environments.

 - SCIM 2.0: Code42 requires a provisioning provider to use the SCIM 2.0 protocol.